aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 ***1. Create a Cloud Service***

-You may refer to the following guide on how to create an Azure Cloud Service.
+You may refer to the following guidance on how to create an Azure Cloud Service.

 <https://azure.microsoft.com/en-us/documentation/articles/cloud-services-how-to-create-deploy-portal/>